Welcome to Year 5

 If you wish to find out more about the National Curriculum then you can click here.

-If homework is not completed on time children will go to the Catch Up Zone until work is handed in but will be asked to do the homework at home.
+If homework is not completed on time children will be asked to go to the catch up zone until work is handed in.

 Visits and trips

 To help broaden the children’s learning, enjoyment and understanding of their topics, we offer a range of visits and trips.

 - We have a day trip to Ewell with a focus on the Hogsmill River (more details at the start of Autumn Term).

 - The residential trip is PGL, Marchants Hill 7th - 10th May 2024.